 Dawn is tinting the Atlas Mountains rust-red as the rose-pickers of Hdida set out for work.
-Dressed in flip-flops and jellabas, they follow a dusty path down to the fields, and before too long are lost in foliage.
+Dressed in flip-flops and djellabas (full-length hooded garments with long sleeves), they follow a dusty path down to the fields and before too long are lost in foliage.

 Fruit trees teeter over the trail, laden with figs, dates and oranges.
 Barley and alfalfa sprout from the orange earth, watered by channels beside the path.
 Pomegranates dangle from overhanging branches.
 But the women aren’t here to pick fruit; they’re here to harvest something more fragrant.